matthew-brett/teaching/on_vectors.rst

     \VL{v} \triangleq \sqrt{ \Sigma v_i^2 }

-This is a generalization of Pythonagoras' theorem to $n$ dimensions.
+This is a generalization of Pythagoras' theorem to $n$ dimensions.
 For example, the length of a two dimensional vector $[ x, y ]$ is the length of the hypotenuse of the right-angle triangle formed by the points $(x, 0), (0, y), (x, y)$.
 This length is $\sqrt{x^2 + y^2}$.
 For a point in three dimensions